 Don't take my word for it.
 Or do.
 Or don't.
+This is the definitive guide for chasing rare birds.
+AKA twitching.

-When to Chase a Rarity
+When to Chase a Rare Bird

 The bird is less than 3 hours away.